vikrampawar/book-highlights/pages/modern-java-in-action.md

 Note that, similarly to iterators, a stream can be traversed only once. ([link](https://learning.oreilly.com/library/view/-/9781617293566/kindle_split_015.html#5f5c1941-fee3-40fb-97e5-e99a96df1b0d))

-By contrast, a stream is a conceptually fixed data structure (you canít add or remove elements from it) whose elements are computed on demand ([link](https://learning.oreilly.com/library/view/-/9781617293566/kindle_split_015.html#a57c0cc5-bd90-4e97-ac6b-a68aa6e52d2d))
+By contrast, a stream is a conceptually fixed data structure (you can‚Äôt add or remove elements from it) whose elements are computed on demand ([link](https://learning.oreilly.com/library/view/-/9781617293566/kindle_split_015.html#a57c0cc5-bd90-4e97-ac6b-a68aa6e52d2d))

-A collection is an in-memory data structure that holds all the values the data structure currently hasóevery element in the collection has to be computed before it can be added to the collection.  ([link](https://learning.oreilly.com/library/view/-/9781617293566/kindle_split_015.html#17f6e594-1373-4dc7-bf7a-717a8b570cbd))
+A collection is an in-memory data structure that holds all the values the data structure currently has‚Äîevery element in the collection has to be computed before it can be added to the collection.  ([link](https://learning.oreilly.com/library/view/-/9781617293566/kindle_split_015.html#17f6e594-1373-4dc7-bf7a-717a8b570cbd))

-Internal iterationó In contrast to collections, which are iterated explicitly using an iterator, stream operations do the iteration behind the scenes for you.  ([link](https://learning.oreilly.com/library/view/-/9781617293566/kindle_split_015.html#68ea36b0-1e1c-4fed-814f-d381a2f9051a))
+Internal iteration‚Äî In contrast to collections, which are iterated explicitly using an iterator, stream operations do the iteration behind the scenes for you.  ([link](https://learning.oreilly.com/library/view/-/9781617293566/kindle_split_015.html#68ea36b0-1e1c-4fed-814f-d381a2f9051a))

 First, what exactly is a stream?
-A short definition is ìa sequence of elements from a source that supports data-processing operations.î ([link](https://learning.oreilly.com/library/view/-/9781617293566/kindle_split_015.html#8db0a20c-c523-4f4c-96ac-546e6f078a59))
+A short definition is ‚Äúa sequence of elements from a source that supports data-processing operations.‚Äù ([link](https://learning.oreilly.com/library/view/-/9781617293566/kindle_split_015.html#8db0a20c-c523-4f4c-96ac-546e6f078a59))

 ## Chapter 1.
-Java 8, 9, 10, and 11: whatís happening?
+Java 8, 9, 10, and 11: what‚Äôs happening?

 File[] hiddenFiles = new File(".").listFiles(File::isHidden); ([link](https://learning.oreilly.com/library/view/-/9781617293566/kindle_split_011.html#870c0dc4-57b0-4636-83e2-1b7d1233f2ea))

-And this means using parallel processingósomething Java wasnít previously friendly to ([link](https://learning.oreilly.com/library/view/-/9781617293566/kindle_split_011.html#6564539d-fb21-4c2e-8a4a-6be0f74f99fc))
+And this means using parallel processing‚Äîsomething Java wasn‚Äôt previously friendly to ([link](https://learning.oreilly.com/library/view/-/9781617293566/kindle_split_011.html#6564539d-fb21-4c2e-8a4a-6be0f74f99fc))

 It gives you a new concise way to express behavior parameterization ([link](https://learning.oreilly.com/library/view/-/9781617293566/kindle_split_011.html#66025962-d6b1-43e1-9c10-b809fb2330a9))